-- Changes version number from 1.1 to 1.2 - Section tags where change from G1 G6 to Goal 1 Goal 6 to be more explicitly representative of what the G stands for. - Reworking the definition for Identified Licenses.
-It was been pointed out that the definition seemed to be i) potentially circular and having two different meanings based on its usage in sections 1, 3 and 4. - Changed the term Verification Artifact(s) to Verification Material(s) to eliminate confusion with the term Compliance Artifacts. - Added definition for Compliance Artifacts which represents the output of a FOSS compliance program. - "External" added to: - 2.1 Identify External FOSS Liaison Function ("FOSS Liaison").
-To clarify confusion over section 2.2 that discusses an internal role. - In section 1.2.3 we clarified that the 85% trained does not need to apply an entire organization but instead to all those involved in the creation and distribution of a Supplied Software release. - Added reference to the Specification FAQ in the Introduction section to provide additional insights on how to understand the specification. - One of the language translators pointed out that Verification Materials are typically things (nouns) for example in 1.1.1 and 1.1.2, the items listed are in fact documents (things) as opposed to each representing an attestation that the thing exists.
-To make it clear that it is about the "thing" and not an "attestation of its existence" we removed the word "exists" (e.g. exists) from all the Verification Material(s) sections that made reference to things.
+- In section 1.2.3 we clarified what by what was meant my being Current with the training requirement. - In section 1.2.3 we clarified that the 85% trained does not need to apply to an entire organization but instead to all those involved in the creation and distribution of a Supplied Software release. - Added reference to the Specification FAQ in the Introduction section to provide additional insights on how to understand the specification. - One of the language translators pointed out that Verification Materials are typically things (nouns) for example in 1.1.1 and 1.1.2, the items listed are in fact documents (things) as opposed to each representing an attestation that the thing exists.
+To make it clear that it is about the "thing" and not an "attestation of its existence" we removed the word "exists" (e.g. exists) from all the Verification Material(s) sections that made reference to things. - In section 6.1 we capitalized "Certified" because "OpenChain Certified" should be a proper noun (given its importance). - Replace Supplied Software definition with the OpenChain Conforming Software.